List of The League of Extraordinary Gentlemen titles: The League of Extraordinary Gentlemen, Volume III: Century

 The third volume, a 216-page epic spanning almost a hundred years and entitled Century, is divided into three 72-page chapters, each a self-contained narrative.
-The volumes were tentatively scheduled to be released annually with Part 1 released on 13 May 2009; Part 2 not released until 28 July 2011; and Part 3 being released in June 2012.
+The volumes were tentatively scheduled to be released annually with Part 1 released in May 2009; Part 2 not released until July 2011; and Part 3 being released in June 2012.

-Chapter one is set against a backdrop of London, 1910, with Halley's Comet passing overhead, the nation prepares for the coronation of King George V, and far away on his South Atlantic island, the scientist-pirate Captain Nemo is dying.
+Chapter one is set against a backdrop of London, 1910, with Halley's Comet passing overhead, the nation prepares for the Coronation of George V, and far away on his South Atlantic island, the scientist-pirate Captain Nemo is dying.
 In the bowels of the British Museum, Carnacki the ghost-finder is plagued by visions of a shadowy occult order who are attempting to create something called a Moonchild, while on London's dockside the most notorious serial murderer of the previous century has returned to carry on his grisly trade.
 Chapter two takes place almost 60 years later in the psychedelic daze of Swinging London during 1969, a place where tadukic acid diethylamide 26 is the drug of choice (similar to LSD), and where different underworlds are starting to overlap dangerously to an accompaniment of sit-ins and sitars.
 Starting to buckle from the pressures of the twentieth century and the weight of their own endless lives, Mina and her companions must nevertheless prevent the making of a Moonchild that might well turn out to be the Antichrist.
 In chapter three, the narrative draws to its cataclysmic close in London 2009.
 The magical child whose ominous coming has been foretold for the past hundred years has now been born and has grown up to claim his dreadful heritage.
 His promised eon of unending terror can commence, the world can now be ended starting with North London.